aws-samples/mlops-pipeline-prestodb/blog_post.md

-    3.  **Create a batch transform step to perform inference on the batch data stored in S3**: Now that a model instance is created, we create a [Transformer](https://sagemaker.readthedocs.io/en/stable/api/inference/transformer.html) instance with the appropriate model type, compute instance type, and desired output S3 URI.
-We specifically pass in the `ModelName` from the [`CreateModelStep`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html), `step_create_model` properties.
+    3.  **Create a batch transform step to perform inference on the batch data stored in S3**: Now that a model instance is created, create a [Transformer](https://sagemaker.readthedocs.io/en/stable/api/inference/transformer.html) instance with the appropriate model type, compute instance type, and desired output S3 URI.
+Specifically, pass in the `ModelName` from the [`CreateModelStep`](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateModel.html), `step_create_model` properties.
 The `CreateModelStep` properties attribute matches the object model of the `DescribeModel` response object.
-A `transform step` for batch transformation is used to run inference on an entire dataset.
+Use a `transform step` for batch transformation to run inference on an entire dataset.
 For more information about batch transform, see [Run Batch Transforms with Inference Pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/inference-pipeline-batch.html).